One-dimensional wave equation with set-valued boundary damping: well-posedness, asymptotic stability, and decay rates: Existence and uniqueness of solutions in Xp

 \begin{remark} Since \ref{HypoSigma-Unique} is independent of $p$, it follows from Theorem~\ref{TheoUnique} that existence and uniqueness of solutions of \eqref{eq:wave} in $\mathsf X_p$ for any initial condition in $\mathsf X_p$ for \emph{some} finite $p$ is equivalent to having the same property for \emph{every} finite $p$.
 However, existence and uniqueness in the case $p = +\infty$ are equivalent to the weaker assumption \ref{HypoSigma-UniqueInfty}.
 A way to interpret this fact is to remark that the linear growth assumption from \ref{HypoSigma-Unique} is designed to avoid blow-up in finite time of solutions of \eqref{eq:wave} in $L^p$ norm for finite $p$, but, for bounded initial conditions, this blow-up phenomenon can be prevented with the weaker assumption from \ref{HypoSigma-UniqueInfty}. \end{remark}

 \begin{remark} If $g_0$ is a simple function (i.e., a function whose range is a finite set), one may wonder whether there exists a solution of \eqref{eq:wave} with initial condition $\mathfrak I^{-1}(g_0)$.
-It turns out that a necessary and sufficient condition for the existence of such a solution for every simple function $g_0$ is that $S$ is a multi-valued function.
-Indeed, in this case, starting from a simple function $g_0$, one builds at once a sequence $(g_n)_{n \in \mathbb N}$ satisfying \eqref{eq:dynSystGn} where, for every $n \geq 0$, $g_n$ is a simple function corresponding to the same partition of $[-1, 1]$ as $g_0$.
+It turns out that a necessary and sufficient condition for the existence of such a solution for every simple function $g_0$ is that $S$ is a multi-valued function (i.e., $S(x) \neq \emptyset$ for every $x \in \mathbb R$).
+Indeed, in this case, starting from a simple function $g_0$, one builds at once a sequence $(g_n)_{n \in \mathbb N}$ satisfying \eqref{eq:dynSystGn} where, for every $n \geq 0$, $g_n$ is a simple function which is constant on every set on which $g_0$ is constant.

 The same question may be asked in the more general case where $g_0 \in \mathsf Y_p$ has countable range.
 The necessary and sufficient condition for the existence of solutions of \eqref{eq:wave} starting at $\mathfrak I^{-1}(g_0)$ for every such $g_0$ is simply now that $R \Sigma$ contains the graph of a function with linear growth in the case $p < +\infty$ or that of a function mapping bounded sets to bounded sets in the case $p = +\infty$.